-As described in note 1, the Company has implemented GASB Statement No. 84, Fiduciary Activities, which includes guidance for identifying fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-Implementation of this standard had no effect on beginning fund balances or net position.
+As described in note 1, the Company has implemented GASB Statement No. 87, Leases, which establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
+As such a lessee is required to recognize a lease liability and an intangible right-to-use lease asset.
+Implementation of this standard had no effect on beginning fund balance and an insignificant effect on beginning net position.
 Our opinions are not modified with respect to this matter.